I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

-For my packrafting trips I was looking for shoes which I can wear together with my dry suite and I came across the KEEN EVOFIT ONE.
-KEEN provided my a pair of test sandals and I took them with me on my three days packrafting trip in Teijo National Park in Finland.
+For my packrafting trips, I was looking for shoes, which I can wear together with my drysuit and I came across the KEEN EVOFIT ONE.
+KEEN provided me a free pair of test sandals and I took them with me on my three days packrafting trip in Teijo National Park in Finland.

 The idea behind the sandals